-Fellow of the Higher Education Academy
+Fellow of the Institute of Higher Education

-Salford Institute for Dementia
+Member of the Salford Institute for Dementia

 Lace G, Savva GM, Forster G, de Silva R, Brayne C, Matthews FE, Barclay JJ, Dakin L, Ince PG, Wharton SB; MRC-CFAS.
-Hippocampal tau pathology is related to neuroanatomical connections: an ageing population-based study.
+(2009) Hippocampal tau pathology is related to neuroanatomical connections: an ageing population-based study.
 Brain.
-2009 132(Pt 5):1324-34.
+132(Pt 5):1324-34.

 Lace G, Forster G, Savva G, Matthews F, Brayne C, De Silva R, Strong MJ, Ince PG, Wharton SB (2009) Variation in 4R and 3R tau isoforms in the ageing population.
 Conference: 110th Annual Meeting of the British-Neuropathological-Society Location: Inst Child Hlth, London, England Neuropathology and Applied Neurobiology Volume: 35 Pages:19-19